cinqque5tion with Rebecca Reeds (by: Jovin Tardif)

 Before I started doing standup I worked as a server at a comedy club.
 I applied for the job specifically so I could try and figure out how everything worked.
 I could pick the brain of every comedian that came through before I even stepped on stage.
 I had a huge advantage when I started.
 I wouldn’t say I’ve ever had a mentor but I will say there has been a collection of comedians that gave me invaluable advice over the years.
 There are lots of comedians that have inspired me.
 Not all turned out to be good people but what can you do?
 The one memory that stands out in my mind is watching George Carlin with my dad.
 I was probably a bit too young to be consuming that type of content.
 He blew this kid’s mind

 5. Where can we see you next?
-Do you have any projects that we can check out?
+Rebecca Reeds, do you have any projects that we can check out?

 If you’re interested in checking out my comedy I recently released my debut album, Buddy.
 You can check that out on iTunes, Spotify, Amazon and wherever else you grab content from.
 I also have a podcast with the wonderful standup comedian Craig Fay, The Villain was Right.
 We review movies and tv from the perspective of the villain and it’s honestly a super fun and silly hour every week.
 We just got nominated for three Canadian Podcast Awards so definitely check that out.
 If you’re looking for a show follow me on Instagram (@rebeccareeds) for show dates.